 - Personal preference is also important in terms of choosing what sort of patient care experiences you would prefer, but bear the latter points in mind if you are thinking of earning your CNA or EMT.
 Many students earn one certification or the other.

 - Working with patients in nursing homes (paid and / or voluntary).
 Many PA programs will accept helping patients in the activity room or dining room as patient care.
 It may be difficult to find more medically-oriented patient care opportunities in nursing homes unless you have your CNA.
-If you do not have your CNA, try contacting nursing homes and specifying that you would like to help patients eat and keep them company in the dining area, or interact with them in the recreation or activity room.
+If you do not have your CNA, try contacting nursing homes and specifying that you would like to assist patients during their meals, or assist in the recreation or activity room.
 (To locate local nursing homes, try a web search for "nursing homes bloomington indiana" or "long term care facilities bloomington indiana".)

 - Working for Home Instead Senior Care, Bloomington.
 Paid part time positions are sometimes available, in which care givers provide in-home senior care and elderly home companionship.
 Training is provided, and hours are flexible according to student schedules.